Feolius/telegram-bot-fsm/README.md

 }
 ```

-FSM MessageConfig extends tgbotapi MessageConfig with some extra information, that allows to send several messages in
+FSM `MessageConfig` extends `tgbotapi.MessageConfig` with some extra
+information, that allows sending of several messages in a row and removing
-a row and remove current keyboard.
+current keyboard.

-`TransitionProvider` implementation is a core of FSM state logic.
-Here you will define all state switching rules and
+`TransitionProvider` is the core of FSM state logic.
+Here you will define
-data changes.
+all state switching rules and data modifications. `TransitionFn` returns
-That's why `TransitionFn` returns `Transition` object and data. `Transition` object defines the next state
+`Transition` object and data. `Transition` object defines the next state
 bot must switch to.
-And returned payload data will be passed as an argument for both the next state
+Returned payload data will be passed as an argument
-`MessageFn` and `TransitionFn`.
+to `MessageFn` and `TransitionFn` of the next state.

 ```go
 const AddTaskNameState = "add-task-name"